johntitus/node-horseman/Readme.md

 * `ignoreSSLErrors`: ignores SSL errors, such as expired or self-signed certificate errors, default `true`.
 * `sslProtocol`: sets the SSL protocol for secure connections `[sslv3|sslv2|tlsv1|any]`, default `any`.
 * `webSecurity`: enables web security and forbids cross-domain XHR, default `true`.
+* `injectJquery`: whether or not jQuery is automatically loaded into each page.
+Default is `true`.
+If jQuery is already present on the page, it is not injected.

 ### Cleanup
 Be sure to `.close()` each Horseman instance when you're done with it!.